Jbleezy/BO2-Reimagined/README.md

 * Audio plays when enemy players bleed out
 * Teams switch spawn points each round
 * Players respawn at initial spawn points

+#### Turned
+* Survivors win by killing zombies
+* Turned win by turning all survivors
+* All players start as survivors

 ### Encounter Pro
 * No Mystery Box